 Another celebration of a vibrant culture living in Raleigh.
 La Fiesta del Pueblo is the time to honor Latin American culture with live music and dance performances, visual and folk art exhibits, educational booths, and activities for the whole family.

 Live music includes Grupo Mojado, internationally famous and nominated for a Latin Grammy for Best Group Album!

 4. Benson Mule Days, Sept 21- 24, 2023

 - Cost: Some free and some ticketed events

 Benson Mule Days is a legendary 4-day festival, one of the largest in North Carolina drawing in 20,000-30,000 people.
 If you like quirky, you’ll love celebration of all our beloved, obstinate mules.

 The tradition began in 1949 when Nowell Smith, Jr. and the McLamb Brothers had the idea for a festival that would both celebrate the farmer and foster community spirit by incorporating the town’s main draft animal – the mule.

-Expect Rodeos, mule competitions, arts and crafts, food vendors, dances, carnival rides, camping, parades, Bluegrass shows, and musical concerts.
+Expect Rodeos, mule competitions, arts and craft vendors, food vendors, dancers, carnival rides, face painting, camping, parades, Bluegrass shows, and musical concerts.
 Saturday’s Mule Day parade is a highlight!

-Benson is about 30-minutes from Raleigh in Johnston County.
+Benson is about 30-minutes from Raleigh.
 Well worth a visit for Mule Days!

-- Where: West Chatham Street and Ivey-Ellington grounds in Downtown Cary
+- Where: South Acaemy Street in Downtown Cary

 - Time: 9am-3pm